mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 On range fields (`SingleInputDateRangeField` / `MultiInputDateRangeField` / ... ),
-`onChange` is called if the date you are modifying is matching one of the conditions above, even if the other date does not.
+`onChange` is called if the date you are modifying is matching one of the conditions above, regardless of the other date state.

-The example below shows the last value received by onChange.
+The example below shows the last value received by `onChange`.
 Note how changing the value of the start date section will call `onChange` even if the end date is empty or partially filled.

 {{"demo": "LifeCycleDateRangeField.js", "defaultCodeOpen": false}}